Mortgage on High Rises and Blocks of Flats

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

 Jon Nixon

-Reviewer: Jon Nixon
+Reviewed by: Jon Nixon

-Director of Distribution
+Former Director of Distribution

-High-rise flats often mean convenient city centre locations and great value for money, either as a place to make a home or a buy to let investment, but getting finance for this type of property isn’t always straightforward.
+High-rise flats often mean convenient city centre locations and great value for money, either as a place to make a home or a buy-to-let investment, but getting finance for this type of property isn’t always straightforward.

-In this article we’ll look at your mortgage options for a high-rise, whether it’s buying a single flat or an entire block.
+In this article, we’ll look at your mortgage options for a high-rise, whether it’s buying a single flat or an entire block.
 We’ll talk you through the types of finance available, eligibility criteria and how a specialist mortgage broker can help you get the best deal.

 Can you get a mortgage on a block of high-rise flats?